Cleaner Surfaces. Safer Hands.

 Surface sanitizer checklist:

-- Effective sanitizing action
+- Effective cleaning and sanitizing action

 - Broad spectrum activity